Canavan Research Overview

 Canavan is a progressive neurological genetic disorder caused by the absence of a vital enzyme known as aspartoacylase (ASPA).
 ASPA breaks N-acetylaspartate acid (NAA) into acetate: the building blocks essential for building myelin.
 Myelin is a fatty membrane (also known as white matter) that forms a protective coating around each nerve ensuring the nerve functions properly.
 It is one of over 40 genetically inherited disorders known as Leukodystrophies.

-Where are we with Canavan Research?
+Where are we with Canavan research and therapies?

 An AAV2 gene therapy trial was conducted in thirteen patients with Canavan Disease, to assess long term safety and to see if the treatment was beneficial.
 The long term results (minimum of five years post treatment) have shown that are were minimal adverse effects from using this treatment.
 Additionally, the patient's NAA levels decreased, which slowed the progression of cell death in the brain.
 Overall, some clinical improvement was seen in the patients.
 The authors believed that for this therapy to be most effective, it would have to be administered at a very early age (possibly less than four months.)
 Thus, further research into early diagnosis is essential.